April 3, 2024

 Every year, the FBI releases its Uniform Crime Report, a detailed breakdown of property crimes, violent crimes, and other offenses across the US.
-It gives us a yearly measuring stick to compare crime rates across the country and allows each region to home in on its local crime rates.
+It gives us a yearly measuring stick to compare crime rates across the country and burglary rates by state, allowing each region to home in on its local crime statistics.

 Here are the 10 US states with the highest burglary rates per 100,000 residents: